tjknoth/cse130-web/grades.md

 ### Midterm (25%)

-Will be held on **Monday November 9**.
+- Will be held on **Monday, May 3**.
-The format will be announced before the midterm.
+- Format: multiple choice quiz on Gradescope.

 ### Final (30%)

-Will be held on **Tuesday December 15**.
+- Will be held on **Thursday, June 10**.
-The format will be announced before the final.
+- Format: programming assignment.
+Solved individually in the course of 24 hours, but otherwise similar to homeworks.

 Since the final is cumulative, your midterm grade will be calculated as `midterm > 0 ?  max(final, midterm) : 0`.